jerinmt/timemanager/README.md

 A time manager webapp

 This webapp is mainly focused on computer users rather than mobile users to be used during their work.
 There are 3 clock apps that can be set to different timezones.
 It also has a timer, a stopwatch and a notepad to help with work.
-The main feature is the scheduler which can be used to plan and organize work.
+The main feature is the scheduler which can be used to plan and organize work(mobile user experiencing bug).